CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 ## Read more

-Read more how I use my [Development environment](https://github.com/bestia-dev/development_environment).
+Read more about how I use my [Development environment](https://github.com/bestia-dev/development_environment).

 ## WSL problems

-I still have problems after WSL reboot.
+I still have problems after the WSL reboot.
 Some say: The `/tmp` files should be on a temporary filesystem.
 Here is how I set fstab to mount tmpfs, it works.